Instrument Rating Course

 Head in the Clouds

 On instruments, flying is only half the job.
-By aviating, navigating, communicating, planning, and briefing without outside visual reference, instrument pilots are rewarded with the view of a runway emerging from the cloud bases—and with the confidence that they can stay safe, even when they can’t see outside.
+IFR flying demands aviating, navigating, communicating, planning, and briefing — all without outside visual reference.
+The reward is the confidence that you can stay safe, even when you can’t see outside.

 Our Training Philosophy

-Instrument flying is busy and complex, and demands situational awareness.
-We prioritize building pilots’ instrument flying mental models to emphasize aircraft control, situational awareness, contingency planning, and decision-making.
+Instrument flying is busy and complex.
+We prioritize building your instrument flying mental model — aircraft control, situational awareness, contingency planning, and decision-making.

 Here’s what’s in your course.